Singhzing-kid1/voxEngine/README.md

 ## some algorithm rambling to help me think through things(this is very much a hobby project)

 update func()
-check to see if playerPos has changed by at least 3 chunks from last frame OR edit true
-    update renderBox
-    iter through renderBox
+if playerPos changed by 3 chunks within 30 seconds, any chunk has been edited, or loading spawn chunks update renderBox if needed iter through renderBox
     if E
-            if dirty
+        if edited
-                add gen mesh request
+            send gen mesh request
-                set buffered false
-            if !dirty
+        if !loaded
-                cont
+            send load chunk request
     if !E
-            add chunk creation request
+        send chunk creation request
-            set buffered false

-requestManager(threaded) func
+iter through all chunks:
+    skip chunks in renderBox
+    send unload request

+request Manager func(threaded)

+iter through requests(max 5 per frame)
-if requestQueue
+    if request is chunkcreation:
-    loop to max requestPerFrame
-        take one from queue
+        create chunk
+        insert into world hashmap
+        send gen_mesh request

-        if genMeshRequest
+    if request is gen_mesh:
-            req.chunkCoord
-            get chunk from world by ref
-            call genMesh
+        generate mesh
-            set chunk.dirty to false
+        set dirty flag false
+        check loaded flag:
+            if loaded:
+                send update request
+            if !loaded:
+                send load request

-        if chunkCreationRequest
+    if request is load:
-            create chunk using req.chunkCoord
-            call genMesh
-            set chunk.dirty to false
+        set loaded flag to true
-            add to worldHashMap
-            add to renderable vector
+        copy chunk to renderable array

-buffer(threaded) func
+    if request is update:
+        find chunk in renderable array
+        reinsert chunk in renderable array

-    if buffered
+    if request is unload:
-        return
-    loop through renderable vector by ref
-        add ch.verts, ch.inds, ch.norms, ch.colors to temp vectors as such
-    set indsize sizeof inds(temp)
-    set opengl buffers
+        find chunk in renderable array
+        find chunk in world hashmap
+        set flag loaded to false
+        delete chunk from renderable array